 Hi!
 I am a researcher by profession.
-On a regular day, I use machine learning techniques to analyze and understand the contents of audio and speech signals.
+On a regular day, I use machine learning techniques to analyze and understand the contents of audio, speech, and text.

 I obtained my PhD in 2020 from the Tampere University in Finland, where I was supervised by Prof. Tuomas Virtanen.
 As part of my doctoral studies, I worked on numerous topics in the domain of computational auditory scene analysis (CASA).
 Specifically, as my PhD topic, I studied sound event localization, detection, and tracking using deep learning methods.